cavemanenglish

 Recommended Books

-Page history last edited by Claudia Dorsey 3 wks ago
+Page history last edited by Claudia Dorsey 3 years, 10 months ago

-Scroll down to a clickable index of genre lists.
+Scroll down to a clickable index of genre lists and a list of books students may not use for their projects.

 American Fork Junior High Seventh Grade English Suggested Books for Outside Reading